OSSystems/meta-browser/meta-firefox/README.md

   cause crash on platforms that doesn't support multiple EGL windows.

 * disable-sandboxed-libraries: (off by default)
-  By default WASM libraries are sanboxed for security purposes, however that can introduce quite a big build-time overhead due to extra dependencies.
+  By default WASM libraries are sandboxed for security purposes, however that can introduce quite a big build-time overhead due to extra dependencies.
   Setting this disallows sandboxing these libraries, and removes the wasi-sdk dependency.